Jxykb/SAMPLE_codesafe_challenge/README.md

 Story Points: 3
 Point Rationale: This should be a strightforward and general string class implementation with error checking capabilities

-Field	Description
-Use Case Name	Complete Software and Security Related Challenges Author	Jakob Groh
+Use Case Name | Complete Software and Secuirty Realted challenges Author        | Jakob Groh
-Priority	Critical
+Priority      | Critical
-Source	10/14/25 Field Notes
+Source        | 10/14/25
-Short Description	A student implements a security-focused string class with fixed capacity and ASCII validation to prevent buffer overflows and encoding attacks
+Short Desc.   | A student can complete this string class challenge by writing code in the VS code environment and pass all test cases
-Goals	Allows students to practice and master secure string parsing skills for software development and defensive cybersecurity
-Primary Actor	Student
+Goals         | Allows students to practice and master string parsing skills for software development Primary Actor | Student
-Secondary Actors	AI Tutor, Code Execution Environment Preconditions	Student is logged into CodeSafe and has selected the Secure String Buffer challenge from the String Handling module
+Secondary     | N.A
-Success End Condition	All test cases pass and the completed flag is generated Failed End Condition	Test cases fail or aren't run Trigger	Student selects and clicks "Start" on the Secure String Buffer challenge Basic Flow	1.
-Student selects challenge from String Handling module
+Preconditions | The student is loged in and selected the respective challenge Succes End    | All test cases pass and the completed flag is generated Failed End    | Test cases fail or arent run
-2. System loads VS Code environment with starter code
-3. Student implements missing methods with security constraints
-4. Student runs test cases
-5. System verifies all test cases pass
-6. System marks challenge as complete and provides flag Alternative Flow	Student leaves challenge before finishing; progress is saved automatically Supplementary Information	Challenge focuses on defensive programming against common vulnerabilities (CWE-120 buffer overflows)
-Estimated Time	30-60 minutes
-Difficulty Level	Medium (requires understanding of security principles and multiple validation layers) Open Issues	Determining optimal number of methods to implement; balancing educational value with complexity
+Trigger       | The student selects and then clicks start on this specific challenge Basic Flow    | Student selects this challenge from the string module, system load the built in environment and the starter code, the system verifies all tets cases pass. the system marks the challenge as complete and provides the flag
+Alternate     | Student leaves the challenge before finishing in which the students progress is saved Sup Info      | Assumed there is already a string module Open Issues   | How many functions should the user implement, even though theyre simple is this too much?